mflora4/gitprotocol/README.md

 **Note that**: after the first launch, you can launch the master node using the following command: `docker start -i MASTER-PEER`

-##### Start a generic peer
+#### Start a generic peer
-When master is started, you have to check up the ip address of your container:
+When master is started, you have to check the ip address of your container:
 - Check the docker: `docker ps`
 - Check the IP address: `docker inspect <container ID>`